SPontadit/LuxUmbra/README.md

 ### ***Clear Coat***

-We implement a simplified version of material layering with a **Cleat Coat**.
+We implemented a simplified version of material layering with a **Cleat Coat**.
 It is calculated with the same Cook-Torrance BRDF but with different terms:

 + **GGX** for the Normal Distributon Function
 + **Schlick Approximation** for the Fresnel Equation